Messaging services have come a long way from the homing pigeon and the early days of AIM, thank goodness!

 What is Instagram Direct?

-There’s nothing particularly unusual or groundbreaking about Instagram Direct.
-In fact, at its core, the service is simply a way of communicating with people.
-The messaging app allows users to send text, pictures, and videos to selected accounts, along with sharing profiles, posts, and other network content.
+There’s nothing particularly unusual or groundbreaking about Instagram’s direct messaging feature.
+In fact, at its core, the service is simply a way of sending direct messages that include photos, videos and other posts to friends.

 So what’s the big deal?
-Well, what makes Instagram Direct such an interesting tool is that it instantly creates a way to connect with selected users on a more personal, more intimate, and more individual level.
+Well, it instantly creates a way to connect with selected users on a more personal, more intimate, and more individual level.

 It removes the generalized, widespread, public aspect of Instagram, instead, making it easy to ensure that relevant users see relevant content; a way to share cute cat pics with feline-friendly people.